US-MFG-Demo/k8s-dapr-hack/Assignment0/README.md

 1. Assign RBAC permissions to KeyVault

-    You will need to assign yourself access to the KeyVault so you can create secrets.
+    You'll need access to the KeyVault so you can create secrets.
+The following command will assign you to KeyVault.
+Replace the placeholders in `<brackets>` with value from your environment:

     ```shell
     az role assignment create --role "Key Vault Secrets Officer" --assignee "<user principal name>" --scope /subscriptions/<subscriptionId>/resourceGroups/<resource-group-name>/providers/Microsoft.KeyVault/vaults/<key-vault-name>
     ```

-1. Assign Managed Identity to KeyVault
+1. Assign Managed Identity to KeyVault.
+You can find the `managed identity client id` in the Managed Identity

     ```shell
-    az role assignment create --role "Key Vault Secrets User" --assignee "<manged identity client id>" --scope /subscriptions/<subscriptionId>/resourceGroups/<resource-group-name>/providers/Microsoft.KeyVault/vaults/<key-vault-name>
+    az role assignment create --role "Key Vault Secrets User" --assignee "<managed identity client id>" --scope /subscriptions/<subscriptionId>/resourceGroups/<resource-group-name>/providers/Microsoft.KeyVault/vaults/<key-vault-name>
     ```

 1. Go to [assignment 1](../Assignment01/README.md).